Dzhoniq/data-analytics-portfolio/Sales_Record_Analysis/readme.md

 ## Installation and Setup
 To work on this project, download CSV file and the instruction file with the tasks under the folder.
 If you download jupyter noteboook (ipynb) in the folder, you can see the the description, tasks and step-by-step analysis with the python script.
+To provide you a reference and make comparison easier, I added final updated data set as an excel file as well.

 ## Codes and Resources Used
  - Python was used for this project